alphagov/government-service-design-manual/service-manual/the-team/learning-and-development/service-manager-induction.md

 #Who should take part

-The 4-day induction programme aims to equip newly appointed service managers with the basic knowledge, network and confidence to take the lead in transforming digital services.
+The 4-day induction programme aims to equip [service managers](/service-manual/the-team/service-manager.html) with the basic knowledge, network and confidence to take the lead in transforming digital services.

 This programme is designed specifically for newly appointed service managers who complete the programme in cohorts drawn from across government departments and agencies.
 After completing the induction programme, participants are also expected to join all 3 [open programme](open-programme.html) days.